msradam/3270Connect/docs/basic-usage.md

 }
 ```

-In this example, the workflow connects to a host, captures the screen, fills a field, presses Enter, captures the screen again, and then disconnects.
+In this example, a short global `Delay` keeps the steps paced, the `HumanDelay` step adds a longer pause before pressing Enter, and the workflow connects to a host, captures the screen, fills both fields, presses Enter, captures the screen again, and then disconnects.

 ### Concurrent Workflows